 Crisis Management Team Roles and Responsibilities

 Whether you are preparing a plan in case of a crisis or you are elbow deep in an ongoing crisis, one of the biggest factors that will determine success or failure is the strength of the crisis management team you have in place.
-To form a strong team, it is important to have the right person in the right in a position that suits their individual strengths.
+To form a strong team, it is important to have the right person in the position that suits their individual strengths.

 The purpose of a crisis management team is to manage and lead individuals, communicate important information to all departments, and analyze the problem and potential damages.
-The roles that are typically required on a crisis management team are:

 - Department Heads

 - Executive Team

 - Board of Directors representative